micmejia/bible-dump/NKJV/Joshua/Josh 1.md

 "Remember the word which Moses the servant of the Lord commanded you, saying, 'The Lord your God is giving you rest and is giving you this land.'

 ###### 14
 Your wives, your little ones, and your livestock shall remain in the land which Moses gave you on this side of the Jordan.
-But you shall [^d]pass before your brethren armed, all your mighty men of valor, and help them,
+But you shall pass before your brethren armed, all your mighty men of valor, and help them,

 ###### 15
 until the Lord has given your brethren rest, as He _gave_ you, and they also have taken possession of the land which the Lord your God is giving them.
 Then you shall return to the land of your possession and enjoy it, which Moses the Lord's servant gave you on this side of the Jordan toward the sunrise."